HOW TO CHOOSE THE BEST LIGHTWEIGHT RAIN JACKET FOR HIKING

 Weighing only 5.5 ounces, this is the lightest of lightweight rain jackets for hiking that we love.
 Kim packed the Outdoor Research Helium II Raincoat (Women’s) / (Men’s) on her Pacific Crest Trail thru-hike.
 It has no-frills elastic cuffs and packs into its own pocket.
 It’s built with some of the highest technology with Pertex Shield+ 2.5-layer nylon.

-Katherine has the Marmot Precip Raincoat, which she bought on sale at REI, actually at the recommendation of one the store employees as inexpensive, yet effective rain jacket.
+Katherine has the Marmot PreCip Raincoat.
+She bought it on sale at REI after one of their employees recommended it as an inexpensive, effective rain jacket.
 There aren’t a lot of bells and whistles — which is what she likes about it — just the important stuff: pit zips, a drawcord at the hood and hem, plus, a waterproof outer layer that keeps her dry and not sticky on the inside!
 It’s ol’ reliable.